spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 Residents there were urged to curtail any nonessential travel.

-On Sunday, Wolf also ordered restaurants in those four counties as well as Allegheny County to close
+On Sunday, Wolf ordered restaurants in those four counties as well as Allegheny County to close their dine-in facilities.
+Wolf extended that request to restaurants statewide on Monday.

 Also on Monday, the Pennsylvania Supreme Court declared a statewide judicial emergency until April 14, 2020.